MICLab-Unicamp/LobePrior/LOCCA_README.md

-# README — LOCCA: Manual annotations for lung lobes in CT images of patients with cancer and COVID-19
+# LOCCA: Manual annotations for lung lobes in CT images of patients with cancer and COVID-19

 ## Dataset and Tools for Medical Image Visualization and Analysis